-10 Dinners You Can Whip Up for Under $10
+10 Dinner Recipes You Can Whip Up for Under $10

 There are the foodies of the world and then there are the rest of us: Those who can’t afford to spend our hard earned cash dining out, or would just rather spend it on other things, like home decor and clothes.
 But saving at mealtime doesn’t mean a lifetime of blah, tasteless food.
 Here, we have 10 flavor-filled recipes that will leave both you and your wallet full.
 A money-saving trick for each of these recipes is to make sizable servings so you can nosh on leftovers for lunch and dinner throughout the week.